 In the human version of the Kingdom, the issue of Christian leadership is further muddled because in the main, leadership and management are usually considered to be synonyms describing the same management skill sets.
 In fact they are different and both are crucial to developing an effective, high performance enterprise of any kind.
 In the light of the misunderstanding and resultant reliance on management processes, compounded by the tendency to fall back to the world’s principles, developing Christ-centred Christian leadership excellence is an essential for the Kingdom enterprise.

 The challenge for Kingdom enterprises and those engaged in Christian leadership, then, is to consider how much we actually reflect the Kingdom character of Christ, as opposed to the world, in our organisational and leadership practices?
-This post is extracted and adapted from “Growing the Servant Heart” a free report on equipping Christ-centered leaders.
+This post is extracted and adapted from “Growing the Servant Heart” a free whitepaper on equipping Christ-centered leaders.
 You can obtain your download copy here image: jams43 Flickr.com